Cal Pritner

-Cal Pritner (1935 - December 1, 2014), was an educator, writer, administrator, and actor.
+Calvin Pritner (1935 - December 1, 2014), was an educator, writer, administrator, and actor.
 He chaired two university theatre departments (University of Missouri-Kansas City, 1994–2000) and Illinois State University (1970–1981), and he was the founding artistic director of the Illinois Shakespeare Festival (1978–1990).
 He is an elected Fellow of the College of Fellows of the American Theatre.

 He is the author and co-author of three instructional television series on Shakespeare and poetry; he co-authored Page to Stage: Julius Caesar, which won the Wilbur Schramm award as best American instructional series of 1991.
 With Louis Colaianni he co-authored How to Speak Shakespeare (2001), and with Scott Walters he co-authored Introduction to Play Analysis (2004).
 Both books are used widely as textbooks in colleges and universities.
-He is the author of Mark Twain and Me Unlearning Racism (at press).
+He is the author of Mark Twain and Me Unlearning Racism (2021).

-Pritner earned membership in the American actors' unions: Actors Equity, Screen Actors Guild, and the American Federation of Television and Radio Artists.
+Pritner earned membership in the American actors' unions: Actors Equity Association, Screen Actors Guild, and the American Federation of Television and Radio Artists.
 He has appeared in several episodic television series, played leading roles in Shakespeare, and he had a featured role in Robert Altman's film, Kansas City.
-In addition, he has performed five one-person shows, two of which he authored and continues to tour, Mark Twain Traveling and Mark Twain Unlearning Racism.
+In addition, he has performed five one-person shows, two of which he authored and toured, Mark Twain Traveling and Mark Twain Unlearning Racism.